olvid-io/Olvid-Bot-Quickstart/README.md

 Note that the use of this framework is part of Olvid's paying features.
 You can use this repository to test and deploy the possibilities offered by this framework, but if you want to use it without limitations, please [contact the Olvid team](https://olvid.io/contact/).

 # Terminology
-Here are a few specific terms we will use in this repository.
+Here are a few specific terms we will use in this repository and in our documentation.
 * **Daemon**: a standalone and fully manageable Olvid application exposing gRPC services to control it.
 * **CLI (Command-Line Interface)**: a text-based interface to setup and manually interact with a daemon instance.
 * **Bot/Client**: a program that interacts with a daemon instance, acting as an Olvid user.